syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ## Backstage tab item

-The [BackstageViewTabItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageViewTabItem.html) can be added to the backstage view and provide a separate view of the backstage when you click on the tab item.
-You can use the Header property to provide a name to the tab.
+The [BackstageViewTabItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageViewTabItem.html) can be added to the backstage view and provides a separate view of the backstage while clicking the tab item.
+Use the Header property to provide a name to the tab.

 {% tabs %}
 {% highlight xaml %}